-- 1) Both $\langle n \rangle$ and $\langle m \rangle$ must be in the range 1-245. - 2) The REDEFINE statement must have a label. - The field following <m> may be used as a comment field. - 4) The REDEFINE statement should immediately follow the label that is being redefined (i.e., <labell> in the general format of the REDEFINE above).
+- 1) Both <n> and <m> must be in the range 1-245. - 2) The REDEFINE statement must have a label. - 3) The field following <m> may be used as a comment field. - 4) The REDEFINE statement should immediately follow the label that is being redefined (i.e., <label1> in the general format of the REDEFINE above).
 The REDEFINE statement is not flagged in error if it appears elsewhere, but erroneous values may be generated if the REDEFINE statement does not immediately follow the label that is being redefined.

-4.5.6 FIELD
+3.5.6 FIELD